What It Sounds Like

 About a month ago, on PBS Newshour, Mike Sargent, of Black Film Critics Circle, recommended the animated film KPop Demon Hunters saying “It blends K-pop, girl energy and demon-slaying.
 And it’s got a really fun soundtrack."
 You can find the PBS segment here.

 Was that his best pitch?
 His recommendation of 28 Years Later was more my speed, but I haven't watched it probably because, after a decade or two of zombie apocalypse as allegory for our political and social issues, I've had enough.
-I did, however, recently choose to watch K-Pop Demon Hunters —once, in full, and again to scroll through to the musical segments, and then dug a little deeper to attempt to understand why it has become so compelling to so many people.
+I did, however, recently choose to watch K-Pop Demon Hunters —once, in full, and again to scroll through to the musical segments, and then once more when I forced my wife to watch it (she suffered it).
+In between, I began to think about why this animated movie has become so compelling to so many people, some of which I lay out, below.

-Not only have several songs from the soundtrack reached the top of music charts, the animated feature has become the number two most watched movie, of all time, on Netflix, and may become number one soon.
+Not only have several songs from the soundtrack reached the top of music charts, the animated feature has become the number two most watched movie, of all time, on Netflix, and may become number one soon [UPDATE: It has become number one].
 This accomplishment, alone, is enough to ask why it is such a phenomenon.
-One reason, as the film so neatly illustrates in many scenes of young fans (fandom) entranced by both Huntr/x and Saja Boys, is tweens and teens.
-The music is the other part —it's catchy, contemporary pop with lyrics so general that anybody can relate.
-These individual songs and entire soundtrack is streaming, on Youtube, on Spotify, anywhere, and this music is certainly driving more people to watch the movie.
+One reason, as the film so neatly illustrates in many scenes of young fans (fandom) entranced by both Huntr/x and Saja Boys, is as simple as tweens and teens —this was made for them.
+The music is the other part —it's catchy, contemporary pop with lyrics specific to the narrative, yet generalized enough that anybody can relate.

-In 2023, my friends' 20 year old daughter, Lily, suggested that K-pop will hook me —way more than any K-drama I've watched (and I've watched a lot).
+In 2023, my friends' 20 year old daughter, Lily, suggested that I should give K-pop a tray, that it will hook me —way more than any K-drama I've watched (and I've watched a lot).
 But I didn't seek it out.
-All I thought about the K-Pop industry was that it absorbed, processed and rehashed many western popular music styles and motifs of the last 40 years to create idol machine boy bands, like BTS and girl bands, like Blackpink, and then turned it up to eleven.
-It's entertainment designed to addict (mostly) young people with narrative drama, beauty, fashion, choreography, hypnotic beats and catchy musical hooks.
-I may have even cynically compared the world of K-Pop to the wholly manufactured theater of World Wrestling Entertainment (formerly WWF).
+All I thought about the K-Pop industry was that it had absorbed, processed and rehashed many western popular music styles and motifs of the last 40 years to create idol machine boy bands, like BTS and girl bands, like Blackpink, and then turned it up to eleven.
+It's entertainment designed to addict (mostly) young people with narrative drama, beauty, fashion, choreography, dance-inducing beats and catchy musical hooks.
+I may have even cynically compared the world of K-Pop to the manufactured theater of World Wrestling Entertainment (formerly WWF).

 Its focus on sense of purpose, unity, and creativity contrasted with the hollow, manipulative and toxic vanity of the boy band.
-While all women band Huntr/x (nice play on huntress) might be fighting supernatural demons, the movie suggests, via Saja Boys that, in our world, demons may really be an army of abs-forward "bros."
-The movie's core message is self-acceptance, honesty, and the power of sticking together, but I began to wonder whether K-Pop Demon Hunters functions as a reprieve from, if not an antidote to, the rotten, cynical direction we have seen in this country and across the globe.
-It's possible —culture will often provide what politics cannot (this is why culture is under attack) and populist culture is influence scaled up, up, up.
+While the women band Huntr/x (contemporary play on huntress) might be fighting supernatural demons, the movie suggests that, in our world, demons may really be an army of abs-forward "bros."
+The movie's core message is self-acceptance, honesty, and the power of sticking together, but I began to wonder whether K-Pop Demon Hunters functions as a reprieve from the rotten, cynical direction we have seen in this country and across the globe.
+It's possible —culture is a soft power that can often provide what politics cannot (this is why culture is under attack) and populist culture is influence scaled up, up, up, as the song goes.

 Contextual Sidetrack

 If you are a fan of K-Drama, or even some of Korean films, like Parasite or Snowpiercer, you are familiar with Korean culture's class consciousness and deep distrust of those in political and corporate power.
 Consider that, just this year, the president of South Korea, Yoon Suk Yeol, was removed from office after the Constitutional Court voted unanimously to uphold his impeachment, following his failed attempt to impose martial law.
-This is a population immediately impatient with authoritarian impulses in part because of a persistent cultural memory of authoritarian dictatorship, military rule, and hardship.
-But don't misunderstand, the same political tricks are being used by Korea's extreme right as are being used in the United States, they just haven't worked quite as successfully.
+This is a population immediately impatient with authoritarian impulses in part because of a persistent cultural memory of fairly recent authoritarian dictatorship, military rule, and hardship.
+But don't misunderstand, the same political tricks are being used by Korea's extreme right as are being used in the United States and the world over, the tactics just haven't worked quite as successfully as they have here, or elsewhere.

 Music

 Much has been written about the music in K-Pop Demon Hunters.
 Yes, every song is good, none of it is filler.
+These songs carry the entire movie, hitting it hard right out of the gate with How It's Done layered with music video visuals, attitude and humor.
 The sound, its production and emotional impact, is elevated well beyond what I would expect in an animated film.
 I'm not well-versed in music, so don't take my word for it.
-Listen to this vocal coach or that vocal coach analyze songs and singing from the Demon Hunter soundtrack.
+Listen to this vocal coach or that vocal coach analyze songs and vocals from the Demon Hunter soundtrack.

-K-Pop Demon Hunters also utilizes common religious, some might say spiritual, concepts, but does so with broad strokes.
+K-Pop Demon Hunters also relies on common religious, some might say spiritual, concepts, but does so with broad strokes.
 One of the clearest examples is character Gwi ma's fiery appearance and soul-sucking purpose which clearly represents what the West understands as the devil.
-Gwi ma (voiced by actor Lee Byung-hun of Squid Game, but more important, Mr. Sunshine and Iris, fame) happens to be a reversal of the Korean magwi, possibly written 마귀, which can be translated as "devil."
+Gwi ma (voiced by actor Lee Byung-hun of Squid Game, but more important, Mr. Sunshine and Iris, fame) happens to be a reversal of the Korean magwi, I think it is written 마귀, which can be translated as "devil."
+However, Gwi ma's wall of fire is generic and abstract enough that the audience never dwells on its Christian devilishness.

 ![]() |